 Menu options at JOEY’s restaurants are slightly different depending on which location you visit.
 Most items, however, remain the same regardless of where you go.

 The restaurant offers classic chain dining staple dishes including hot wings, burgers, pasta, chicken and steak.
-We’ve had their Hand Pressed Burger as well as the California Chicken Burger and found both to be very tasty.
+We’ve had their Hand Pressed Burger as well as the California Chicken Burger.
+Both were very tasty.
 We’ve also attended a private tourism-related event and tried a variety of their catered appetizers (all of which were delicious).

 Some unique features of the JOEYs menu include their Asian-inspired dishes.
 Most chain restaurants have a few ethnic dishes, but JOEY has quite a few options.
 There is an entire menu section dedicated to sushi as well as other standalone items such as gyoza, Szechuan chicken wraps and ramen (which is a Japanese noodle soup).

 JOEY also offers dishes and modifications for those with dietary restrictions.
 A “V” symbol indicates that a dish is vegetarian and a “G” indicates gluten-free.
 One of our group members tried the Cauliflower Tacos (the vegetarian version of the Baja Fish Tacos) and said they tasted just as good as the version with meat.

 Happy Hour Deals

 Similar to the regular menu items, Happy Hour discounts and hours vary depending on the location.
 At the JOEY Shipyards location Happy Hour runs from 3 to 6 pm daily and from 9 pm until close Sunday through Thursday.
 As a result of COVID-19, JOEY Restaurants have been offering an online Happy Hour for orders made from 11 am until 4 pm.

 (Note: Exact prices, times and other details are subject to change.)